 Rare complications of nasal polyp surgery include:

-- tear duct damage (nasolacrimal duct obstruction)
+- tear duct damage (nasolacrimal duct injury)

 - vision loss